-Q: How tickets are selected for work?
+Q: How are tickets selected for work?

 Product Owners and Engineering Managers work hard to prioritize tickets in a sprint and backlog.
-They place them in a specific order because one ticket blocks another, team needs to do some critical investigation or resolve an important issue.
+They place them in a specific order because one ticket blocks another, a team needs to do some critical investigation or resolve an important issue.

 Developers need to take tickets to work in the same order as they appear on the board, from top to bottom, one by one.
 All "Ready for Development" tickets are unassigned on the board in the "To Do" column.
 When a developer needs to take a ticket, he should go to the board, take the first ticket from the top of the "To Do" column, assign it to himself, and change the ticket status to "In Development".

 Q: What is the lifecycle of a ticket?

 When a new ticket is created, filled in with all the details and needed information, it gets placed into the backlog and waits for the backlog grooming session to be groomed and, maybe, to be pulled into a future sprint.
 Before the session, devs take tickets to check its feasibility, find a possible solution, and prepare an estimate.
 Once a ticket was groomed, received an estimate, and was filled in with all needed details, such as tech and QA notes, we move the ticket to the "TO DO" status and can pull into a sprint.
 After that, the ticket’s lifecycle is pretty common for scrum teams:

 - Picking up for development

 - In Development

 We heavily rely on automated acceptance tests that are a part of our CI pipeline.
 So we can deploy to production at any time.
 The only constraint is a green pipeline and passed pre-release smoke testing.

 Q: What is the structure of the team?